mplspunk/awesome-privacy-engineering/README.md

 * [OpenDSR](https://github.com/opengdpr/OpenDSR) - A common framework enabling companies to work together to protect consumers' privacy and data rights (formerly known as OpenGDPR.)
 * [PrivacyBot](https://github.com/privacybot-berkeley/privacybot) - PrivacyBot is a simple automated service to initiate CCPA deletion requests with data brokers.
 * [Fides](https://github.com/ethyca/fides) - An open-source tool that allows you to easily declare your systems' privacy characteristics, track privacy related changes to systems and data in version control, and enforce policies in both your source code and your runtime infrastructure.
 * [Cookie Consent](https://github.com/osano/cookieconsent) - An opensource, lightweight JavaScript plugin for alerting users about the use of cookies on a website.
-It is designed to help quickly comply with the EU Cookie Law, CCPA, GDPR and other privacy laws.
+It is designed to help quickly comply with the Eureopean Union Cookie Law, CCPA, GDPR and other privacy laws.

 ### Privacy Tech Series by [Lea Kissner](https://twitter.com/leakissner?lang=en)
 ---